district0x/district-ui-web3-accounts/README.md

   - [assoc-active-account](#assoc-active-account)

 ## district.ui.web3-accounts
 This namespace contains web3-accounts [mount](https://github.com/tolitius/mount) module.
 Once you start mount it'll take care of loading web3 accounts.

 Note, since version `1.0.6` polling for address changes is only fallback option, since MetaMask now provides callback registration for [accounts changed event](https://metamask.github.io/metamask-docs/API_Reference/Ethereum_Provider#ethereum.on(eventname%2C-callback)), which is automatically used if available.

 You can pass following args to initiate this module:
 * `:disable-loading-at-start?` Pass true if you don't want load accounts at start
 * `:disable-polling?` Pass true if you want to disable polling for account changes (needed for [MetaMask](https://metamask.io/) account switching)
 * `:polling-interval-ms` How often should poll for new accounts.
 Default: 4000
 * `:load-injected-accounts-only?` Pass true if you want to load accounts only when web3 is injected into a browser
+* `:eip55?` Pass true if you want to turn on support for the [EIP-55](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md).

 ```clojure
   (ns my-district.core